Ulysses vs Obsidian

 Ulysses’s keywords feature lets you right-click a post and add keywords to it, which basically function the same as tags.
 I’ll be honest, I didn’t really utilise this feature too much.

 Instead of using Ulysses’s tags, I would use its starring feature and just star all of my in progress notes.
-Obsidian seems to have a bookmarking feature, although I haven’t used it yet.
+Obsidian also has a bookmarking feature - I’m using it the same way I used Ulysses, to note all the posts that are in draft.

 Ulysses and Obsidian both offer syncing with iCloud.
 Obsidian also does have paid version ($4 a month) which provides better syncing support, but I’ll just be be comparing the iCloud versions here.

-From my short experience, Obsidian seems slightly worse.
-I recently had an experience where I started a note on my laptop, and then continued it on my phone while I was out during the day.
+From my experience so far, Obsidian is worse.
+When I first started using it, I had an experience where I started a note on my laptop, and then continued it on my phone while I was out during the day.
 When I got home and opened my laptop, I started editing the laptop version and then noticed it was missing all the changes from my phone… then I went to my phone and saw it had synced to the laptop version.
 Luckily, I could press the “undo” button on my phone and it brought the changes back, but this wasn’t great.
-I guess I have to double-check that my laptop has synced with the latest changes from my phone?

 Leave a comment